-But if you are a big thinker and you want to heal your meniscus (ideally without surgery) so you can get back to your day to day life then this is probably for you.
+If you are a big thinker and you want to heal your meniscus (ideally without surgery) so you can get back to your game then this is probably for you.

 WELCOME TO THE TERROR DOME.